Breadcrumbs

 We have a comprehensive outreach and recruitment programme with a special focus on schools in low income communities.
 We know the value of connecting with these communities in ways that work for them, to help break the cycle of poverty.

-Internships are a vital part of our undergraduate degree programmes, are usually paid and often result in permanent job offers for our students.
-Our dedicated Work Integrated Learning team provides wrap-around support to ensure our students get the most out of these opportunities so they can hit the ground running when they graduate.
+Internships are a vital part of our undergraduate degree programmes, are usually paid and often lead to permanent jobs.
+Our dedicated Work Integrated Learning team provides wrap-around support so our students can hit the ground running when they graduate.

 Free transport to and from campus for students

-We know getting to and from campus can be a challenge for some of our students, particularly those in outlying areas without access to reliable public transport.
-We are committed to removing this barrier and provide a free regional bus service in both the Waikato and Bay of Plenty regions.
-We also offer a free shuttle service between our Hamilton and Tauranga campuses called the Kamai Shuttle with free Wifi onboard.
+We know getting to and from campus can be a challenge.
+We are committed to providing a free regional bus service in both the Waikato and Bay of Plenty regions.
+We also offer a free Kaimai shuttle service between our Hamilton and Tauranga campuses.